bkachava/web/README.md

 # Web Technologies Assignments

-Apply the skills learned so far to some real-world situations.
+Applying the skills learned so far to some real-world situations.

 ## Blanttitude - Latitude Analysis Dashboard -> Web Visualizations